GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 Here, the ``target`` attribute must contain the name defined in the **Restart** XML sub-block of the **Output** XML block (here, ``restartOutput``).

+The time history collection events instruct GEOSX to collect the rates of each producing well at a given frequency.
+Using the ``target`` attribute, each collection event must point by name to a specific task defined in the **PackCollection** XML sub-block of the **Tasks** XML block discussed later (here, ``timeHistoryCollection1`` for the first well).

+Finally, the time history output events instruct GEOSX when to output (i.e., write to an HDF5 file) the data collected by the task mentioned above.
+The ``target`` attribute points to the **TimeHistory** sub-block of the **Outputs** block  (here, ``timeHistoryOutput1`` for the first well).

 More information about events can be found at :ref:`EventManager`.